P.Mean: Teaching classes for a fee (created 2008-11-03).

 Well, today I officially start my new job as an independent consultant.
 We had a bit of a scare yesterday because we thought Nicholas might have strep throat, but he was negative, so I'm able to spend my first day actually doing work rather than watching over a sick child.
 I was asked by someone at Children's Mercy Hospital how much it would cost to continue teaching the short courses that I have offered.
 Since I will also make those courses available to anyone else, I thought I'd share my general comments about fees and logistics here.

-My consulting fees are $225 an hour, but I offer a $50 discount for any activities that I can summarize on my webpages.
-Teaching certainly qualifies since I put my class notes up on the web pages.
+My consulting fees are currently $250 an hour, but I offer a $75 discount if the consulting work does not involve travel.
 I'm a bit unusual in that I do not use PowerPoint for my classes and seminars.
 Instead, I have a webpage or a series of webpages that I print out and use as a handout during the class or seminar.

-Some groups offer a set honorariums for seminars and I'd be happy to take the honorarium even if it is a bit lower.
+Some groups offer a set honorarium for seminars and I'd be happy to take the honorarium even if it is a bit lower.

 Now many of the places that I might offer a seminar or short course already have access to a statistician who could teach those classes for free (well actually not free, but the salary is covered by someone else).
 I'm not out to compete with other statisticians, and there are certainly advantages to going with a statistician you already know and love.